ibm-cloud-docs/log-analysis/detach_agent.md

-### Detaching a LogDNA agent from a standard Kubernetes cluster from the OpenShift console
+### Detaching a LogDNA agent from a standard Kubernetes cluster from the cluster console
 {: #detach_agent_os_console}

 Complete the following steps from the [{{site.data.keyword.containerlong_notm}} console](https://cloud.ibm.com/kubernetes/clusters){: external}: